Gabriel-Machado-GM/Study-of-linear-algebra-Contagion-and-Diseases/README.md

 # Epidemic Modeling Study

-Description: This study analyzes the progression of disease contagion within a population.
+Description: This study analyzes with Linear Algebra the progression of disease contagion within a population.

-((Add dashboard screenshot / Modeling))
+((Add dashboard screenshot / Modeling) :/ )

 # Covid-19 Dashboard